hyperledger-solang/solang/docs/language.rst

 Imports
 _______

-The ``import`` directive is used to import from other Solidity files.
-This can be useful to keep a single definition in one file, which can be used in multiple other files.
+The ``import`` directive is used to import items from other Solidity files.
+This can be useful to keep a single definition in one file, which can be used in other files.
+For example you could have an interface in one source file, which several contracts implement or use which are in other files.
 Solidity imports are somewhat similar to JavaScript ES6, however there is no export statement, or default export.

-The following can be imported:
+The following items are always exported, which means they can be imported into another file.

 - global constants
 - struct definitions